wd5gnr/Elf-RcForth/readme.md

 EF       ( -- v )         - Read value of EF pins
 SETQ     ( x -- )         - Set q to value x
 BYE      ( -- )           - Exit
+NEW      ( -- )           - Wipe dictionary, stack, and reset RNG (careful! no confirmation!)

 Extended Functions:
 -------------------
 The extended functions are implemented as pre-loaded Forth programs.
 As such they can be viewed with the SEE command and removed with the FORGET command.

 NIP      (b a -- a)                 - Drop 2nd item from stack